 Hyde Woodland Preserve: This 100 acre parcel is owned by the East Quabbin Land Trust and is located along the southern flank of the Dougal Range.
 The property is entirely forested and is dominated by white pine and a mixture of hardwoods.
 The property is divided by the heavily eroded and abandoned Old Stagecoach Road, a public way, which is currently overtaken by a host of invasive plants.
 This old town road once connected Old Gilbertville Road to Hardwick Pond Road.
 Interesting stone walls, cellar holes, and unique landscape features such as steep talus slopes are found throughout the property.
 Some of the wildlife occurring in the area include white-tailed deer, beaver, black bear, bobcat, gray and red fox, coyote, moose, turkey, bald eagle, and a large variety of migratory birds including interior nesting songbirds.
 The property is currently open for hunting, fishing, and passive recreation.
-Access is from existing trails along the Dougal Range, such as through the adjacent Ware Town Forest parcel or from Hardwick Pond Road via the abandoned section of Old Stagecoach Road.
+Access is from existing trails along the abandoned section of Old Stagecoach Road.
 In 2016 the land trust and the Town are working to establish a small trailhead parking area on Old Gilbertville Road, with a trail leading to the Hyde Woodland Preserve via Old Stagecoach Road.